 #2.
 Confusional Induction

 Use a Confusional Induction as a deepener.
-Analytical types hate them because, well, they’re confusing.
-But they work because, eventually, the Conscious Thinking Mind just gives up.
+Analytical types hate Confusional patter because, well, it's confusing!
+They work with analytical types because, eventually, the conscious thinking mind just gives up.

 #3.
 Rapid Induction

 Rapid Inductions are very effective for analytical types.
-A simple Hand-Drop Rapid Induction provides a slight shock-effect that quickly by-passes the Critical Faculty.
-Just remember to deepen immediately.
+A simple Hand-Drop rapid induction provides a slight shock-effect that quickly by-passes the Critical Faculty.
+Just remember to deepen immediately!
+Don't give the conscious mind time to think!

 Rapid and instant inductions employ the element of surprise.
 This works well with analytical types.
 I’m pretty analytical, myself.
-And I find Progressive Relaxation Inductions irritating and Confusional Inductions annoying.
-BUT, you can use these approaches as deepeners once you get the client into hypnosis.
+Personally, I find Progressive Relaxation Inductions irritating and Confusional Inductions annoying.
+BUT, once you get me into hypnosis, you can use these approaches as deepeners with good effect.

 #5.
 Work fast!